Budapest Track Guide

-This tight and twisty 2.72-mile circuit earns its nickname of "Monaco without the barriers", and as a result overtaking is quite difficult, but spectacular when a driver pulls it off.
+This tight and twisty 2.72-mile circuit earns its nickname of "Monaco without the buildings", and as a result overtaking is quite difficult, but spectacular when a driver pulls it off.

 Formula 1 holds the Hungarian Grand Prix during the middle of summer, and that only adds to the unique character of this venue.

 Usually a track becomes faster over the race weekend as it's 'rubbered in'.
 But this doesn't always happen at the Hungaroring because of how dry and dusty the region is during that time of the year.

 In fact, it took until 2006 for us to see the first wet Hungarian Grand Prix.

 The current track has 14 corners.
 Turn 4 is named after Nigel Mansell due to him famously losing a wheel there during the 1987 event, while Turn 11 is named after Jean Alesi due to the big crash he had at that curve during qualifying for the 1995 Hungarian Grand Prix.